Kenney government refuses to apologize for appointee who critics say made racist, anti-Semitic posts | CBC News

 Grey denigrated George Floyd, the Black man recently killed by Minneapolis police, and called the Black Lives Matter movement a "leftist lie."

-Grey promoted extreme right, anti-Semitic conspiracy theories that Jewish billionaire businessman George Soros was manipulating European judges, and funding the worldwide Black Lives Matter movement "for his own evil agenda."
+He promoted extreme right, anti-Semitic conspiracy theories that Jewish billionaire businessman George Soros was manipulating European judges and funding the worldwide Black Lives Matter movement "for his own evil agenda."

 As reported earlier this month by CBC News, Schweitzer purged the entire Provincial Court Nominating Committee and replaced them with several UCP supporters who had been recruited through a closed process.
 Schweitzer refused to answer questions about how Grey came to be appointed.